DataKinds/datakinds.github.io/_posts/2020-06-24-explaining-raku-using-itertools.md

 }
 ```

+(Thanks to Rogue from the [Raku discord server](https://discord.gg/gg2a3T6) for a correction in this section.)

 We've seen a lot of this before!
 Here are some refreshers if you need them: the [callable sigil `&`](https://docs.raku.org/language/variables#index-entry-sigil_&), the [`gather / take` control flow structures](https://docs.raku.org/language/control#gather/take), the [Whatever object (`*`)](https://docs.raku.org/type/Whatever).

 That [`for` loop](https://docs.raku.org/language/control#index-entry-control_flow__for-for) looks a little bit different than the one we've already seen.
 It doesn't have a current iteration variable!
 That's like writing a Python loop `for value in list` as `for list`... which makes no sense in Python, but it makes perfect sense in Raku!
 Raku has a special variable called [`$_` which is called the "topic variable"](https://docs.raku.org/language/variables#index-entry-topic_variable). `$_` gets set to whatever you're currently talking about in your code -- in `for` loops it is the current loop variable, in `given` blocks it's the given variable, in [smartmatches](https://docs.raku.org/language/operators#infix_~~) it's the left hand side, etc, etc, etc.